AlineCoutinho/Exercises/README.md

 # Exercises
 This is a place where I practice, learn, and make mistakes.
-Lots of mistake.
+Lots of mistakes.